MacDue/Mank-Spec/spec/statements.md

 }
 ```

-They are just a convenience and could equivalently be written as:
+These are just a convenience and could equivalently be written as:
 ```mank
 while true {
   println("It never ends!");